DeustoPWEB2019/communicating-using-markdown/responses/05_image-works-url.md

 [GitHub](http://github.com)
 ```

-## :keyboard: Activity: Add a link
+## :keyboard: Actividad: Add a link

 {% if preferences.gitTool == 'cli' %}
 1. In your shell, verify that you are currently checked out to the branch `add-images-links`: